meumobi/meumobi.github.io/_posts/2019-06-05-multi-languages-with-jekyll.md

 [Source]()https://www.w3.org/International/questions/qa-html-language-declarations#contentvsattribute

 ## Choosing language value
 To be sure that all user agents recognize which language you mean, you need to follow a standard approach when providing language attribute values.
-You also need to consider how to refer in a standard way to dialectal differences between languages, such as the difference between US English and British English
+You also need to consider how to refer in a standard way to dialectal differences between languages, such as the difference between US English and British English.

 [Source](https://www.w3.org/International/questions/qa-html-language-declarations#langvalues)

+The golden rule when creating language tags is to keep the tag as short as possible.
+Avoid region, script or other subtags except where they add useful distinguishing information.

 ## SEO
 ### Sitemap